hsz/OpenFilePlugin/README.md

 **Setup Instructions:**

-- Install this plugin
+- Install this plugin.
-- Go to plugin homepage: <a href="https://www.openfileplugin.com/">https://www.openfileplugin.com/</a>
+- Go to plugin homepage: [www.openfileplugin.com](https://www.openfileplugin.com)
-- Add your own URLs to the list along with conversion paths
+- Add your own URLs to the list along with conversion paths.
-- Copy a provided sample URL path
+- Copy a provided sample URL path.
-- Come back to the browser and use a shortcut: CTRL + SHIFT + ALT + O
+- Come back to the browser and use a shortcut: `CTRL + SHIFT + ALT + O`.
 <!-- Plugin description end -->

 ## Installation